 I’m Stephanie Browning, in my 20 plus years as a professional jazz singer in Chicago I learned fearless improvisation and the power of music to bring joy, healing and connection.

-I learned on the bandstand.
-After my appearance as Artist-In-Residence at the world-famous Gold Star Sardine Bar where I recorded a live CD, and got some good press, I played The Green Mill, Andy’s Jazz Club, Pop’s for Champagne, and many other Chicago spots as well as traveling to Sweden, Hong Kong and Japan.
+I learned on the bandstand and after my appearance as Artist-In-Residence at the world-famous Gold Star Sardine Bar where I recorded a live CD, and got some good press, I played The Green Mill, Andy’s Jazz Club, Pop’s for Champagne, and many other Chicago spots as well as traveling to Sweden, Hong Kong and Japan.

 “This level of musical imagination, tonal control and interpretive savvy rarely meet in the work of a single artist.”Howard Reich, Arts Critic,